Why Trump is attacking Germany over trade

 But Germany also bought $80.4 billion worth of American goods and services last year, more than was purchased by any other European country other than the United Kingdom.

-And it's not a free trade deal or low wages in the foreign country that's responsible for this trade gap.
+And it's not a free trade deal or low wages that's responsible for this trade gap.
+The average annual wage in Germany was nearly $50,000 in 2015, according to the OECD.
 In the case of Germany, it's mostly due to the weak euro.

 A weak currency makes goods that country exports less expensive, and thus more competitive in global markets.
 A strong currency, such as the dollar, makes goods more expensive.